BekMart/pile_fansite/README.md

 - This is great for the user because it will keep them coming back to the site, to check if there are any new updates.
 - Responsive design has been used for different devices to organise the content so that it flows better.
 On smaller screens the items are one on top of each other.
 Whereas on larger screens, the updates are larger, staggered and there is more padding to reduce the amount of negative space.

 ![Image of the updates section, showing a heading, placed inside a fieldset.
-The latest update is at the top, showing the date posted, a small amount of text stating that the band are doing a US tour, with a link to the tour page and an image of a tour poster][updates-screen]
+The latest update is at the top, showing the date posted, a small amount of text stating that the band are doing a US tour, with a link to the tour page and an image of a tour poster][update-screen]

 ### - Band Member Images
 - This section is an image of each of the band members, playing on stage with their names over their picture.
 This tells the user who is who in the band.
 They can now put a face to a name and an instrument, just by viewing some eye catching images.